 TIPS:

-▪️ To make it difficult for your employer to refuse your request, you should think carefully about, and include details of, how the request may benefit your business/employer, and how any potential effects of the change on your colleagues or clients could be dealt with.
+– However, to make it difficult for your employer to refuse your request, you may wish to think carefully about how the request may benefit your business/employer, and how any potential effects of the change on your colleagues or clients could be dealt with.
+You may wish to send this information with the written request, and/or you should keep a note of this to discuss in any meeting your employer calls to discuss the request.

 FACT – Employers must deal with requests in a ‘reasonable manner’.